joel-adusei/Housing-and-Property-Sales/README.md

 # Project: Housing and Property Sales

-In this project, we will be doing a complete data analysis on housing and property sales to get useful information about it.
+In this project, I conduct a thorough data analysis on housing and property sales dataset to get useful information about it.

 ## Dataset Features: